 '''

-/ Pick a level using a geometric distribution /
+// Pick a level using an exponential distribution

-int randomLevel() {
+int randomLevel(void) {

-int lev;
+int level = 0;

-for (lev=0; DSutil.random(2) == 0; lev++); // Do nothing
+while (Random(2) == 0) level++;

-return lev;
+return level;

 }

 '''

 Once the proper level for the node has been determined, the next step is to find where the node should be inserted and link it in as appropriate at all of its levels.
 Figure 16.4 shows an implementation for inserting a new value into the Skip List.